 Known as Beauty Squad, e.l.f.’s program is made up of three tiers that clearly reflect the brand’s products, marketing strategy, and customer demographic.
 Playing with the concept of “girl squads”, the pink palette and lip motif blends perfectly with the brand’s website and product packaging.

 e.l.f. has also taken the time to design an easily navigable account page for their customers.
 With a clean and organized layout, program members can easily access their “Squad Status” and figure out how close they are to the next tier of the program.
 This increases the desire to participate and secures customer engagement, which is crucial to running a successful loyalty program.

-These rewards, coupled with transactional ones including personalized sale days and full size gifts, make e.l.f.’s VIP customers feel valued and special and remind them of why they chose to shop with this particular brand in the first place.
+These rewards, coupled with transactional ones like personalized sale days and full size gifts, make e.l.f.’s VIP customers feel valued and special, reminding them why they chose to shop with this particular brand in the first place.
 These feelings will translate into more repeat purchases, proving that offering your best customers a better payoff is always in style.

 Designing the MVP of VIPs

 In addition, programs are made up of multiple tiers and branded to fit cohesively with other elements of the brand’s marketing strategies.
-Finally, customers are shown how close they are to the next level which increased their desire to level up and receive additional rewards.
+Finally, customers are shown how close they are to the next level which increases their desire to level up and receive additional rewards.

 With these things in mind, any brand has the potential to design the best VIP program imaginable and make the best customers feel nothing but elite.